Skip to main content

 Retreat Type:

-Regulars - Meditation
+Regulars - Triratna

 This retreat draws inspiration from the Mahayana Trikaya (“three body”) teaching that points to who we actually are via three simultaneous dimensions of reality: